 Mr Bensasson, Municipal Councillor of Thessaloniki, as the moderator of the discussion, highlighted the fact that the issue of economic input is vital in persuading communities to accept the integration of refugees.
 He further commented on the fact that all of the world’s major economies have been built on migrant labour.

-The last speaker of the event, Mr Arjan Dyrmishi, as the Head of the Centre for European & Security Affairs, Institute for Democracy and Mediation, Albania talked on ‘The role and challenges of civil society organizations towards social integration as a means to countering violent extremism’.
+The last speaker of the event, Mr Arjan Dyrmishi, as the Head of the Centre for European & Security Affairs, Institute for Democracy and Mediation, Albania talked on ‘The role and challenges of civil society organisations towards social integration as a means to countering violent extremism’.
 He stated that social integration requires economic inclusion, and this means long-term employment for a majority of the population.
 The governments need to set programmes and institutions in place to achieve social integration and work within the education system to promote inclusion.
 Echoing Ms Daliborka, he pointed out that it is not civil society that can do this.
 He emphasised the role of education in creating a more media-literate and social-media-literate population; an essential factor in being able to recognise that the extremists are manipulating the media and that this is not the only point of view or set of facts.

 This event, which was primarily focused on enlargement and how it could help in the modern divided world, taught all the invitees that education functions as a bridge to overcome inequalities but it also helps the stakeholders and countries in general build a stable ’foundation’ so that they can work together in the future.